The sequence of data basically abides to the

 D. Proper Names

-1. Biblical Proper Names in Gothic
+1. Biblical Proper Names in

 2. Gothic Proper Names